vincentdavis/wrh-organization/README.md

 ## Installing:

 ### Backend Prod
-- Currently prodction is running on Ubuntu 22.04 (LTS)
+- Currently, prodction is running on Ubuntu 22.04 (LTS)
 - There is a install script in the utils folder.
 - runs under user appuser